Akshitagupta299/Voice-Avatar-Generator/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

 ## 📄 License
-This project is open-source and available under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](./LICENSE).
+© 2025 Akshita Gupta

 ## 🙌 Acknowledgements
 - OpenAI for Whisper